 C. Public Company

-Key Features of Public Companies:
+Key Features of Public Company:

-- No restrictions on transferring shares.
+- No upper limit on membership.

 Example: Companies like Tata Steel and Infosys are public companies where people can buy shares through stock exchanges.